ali-bin-kashif/ali-bin-kashif/README.md

 ###
 <br>
+<p align="left">Greetings! 👋 I'm Ali.

+I'm a data professional with over a year of experience and with a proven ability to deliver short or long-term projects in data engineering, workflow automation, data warehousing, and BI realm.
+I've worked in different domains like e-commerce, SaaS, hospitality, and mobile apps.
+My passion is to partner with my clients to deliver top-notch, scalable data solutions that maximize your ROI and drive business growth.

+My approach?
+###
+Understand the problem first, then architect an effective solution using the right technologies and tools.
+###
-<p align="left">I am a dedicated professional with a strong interest in data science and AI.
-My journey has been marked by continuous learning and a commitment to solving complex problems.
-I believe in the transformative power of data to drive meaningful insights and impact businesses positively.<br><br>- 🔭 Currently seeking associate-level Data and AI roles.<br>- 📚 I'm currently learning about Machine Learning, Deep Learning, and Generative AI. <br>- 📫You can reach me through my Website or Linkedin.<br>-⚡ <b>Fun fact:</b> I love to solve problems through my skills and expertise :)</p>
+ <br>- 📫You can reach me through my Website or Linkedin.<br>-⚡ <b>Fun fact:</b> I love to solve problems through my skills and expertise :)</p>

 ###
 ###